Gibberlings3/Skills-and-Abilities/README.md

 INDOMITABLE: The fighter gains +1 bonus to all saving throws.
 This increases to a +2 bonus at level 13 and a +3 bonus at level 17.

-- 20th Level: The fighter gains an additional +0.5 apr bonus.

 - New HLA Abilities: Epic Weapon Focus and Epic Weapon Specialization.

 EPIC WEAPON FOCUS: The warrior gains +2 bonus to Thac0.